 When you are injured or become sick because of negligence by a health provider, such as a gastroenterologist or colonoscopist, you may have a claim for medical malpractice.
-If you think you might want to pursue a claim, an experienced medical malpractice attorney can explain your options.
-Depending upon the circumstances of your injury, you may be able to recover compensation for your medical bills, lost wages, and pain and suffering.
+Colonoscopy errors can have a devastating impact on your health.
+If you think you might want to pursue a claim, an experienced Chicago medical malpractice attorney can explain your options.
+Depending upon the circumstances of your colonoscopy injury, you may be able to recover compensation for your medical bills, lost wages, and pain and suffering.

 According to a 2011 article in the medical journal Gastrointestinal Endoscopy, the risk of serious injury or complication from a colonoscopy is relatively low.
 However, some patients may experience complications that include the following: